 Again, this engages the immune system, and can cause serious fatigue and other autoimmune issues like joint pain.
 Why?
 Because your immune system goes into overdrive trying to fight back the invasion of bacteria that is coming from the inside out.

-Bacteria is not the only ingredient for a healthy stomach, however.
+Bacteria is not the only consideration for a healthy gut, however.
 There are also naturally occurring enzymes and fungi that help your digestive system to do its job.
 Candida is one of those fungi, and the term refers to a family of fungi related to yeast.
 All healthy individuals need a certain amount of candida in order to have a well functioning digestive system.